apnadkarni/blt/man/datatable.rst

 *tableName* **column join** *srcTable* ?\ *switches* ...\ ?

-  FIXME:
-  Joins the columns of *srcTable* with *tableName*.
-  The column tags are also copied. *Switches* can be any of the following:
+  Copies the columns of *srcTable* into *tableName*.
+New columns are created for each column in *srcTable*.
+Duplicate column labels may be created.
+Column tags are also copied. *Switches* can be any of the
+  following:

   **-columns** *columnList*
     Specifies the subset of columns from *srcTable* to add.
-By default all columns are added.
+By default all columns are added.  *ColumnList* is a list of column specifiers.
+Each specifier may be a column label, index, or tag and may refer to multiple columns (example: "all").

   **-notags**
     Don't copy column tags.

   **-row** *rowList*
-    Specifies the subset of rows from *srcTable* to add.
+    Specifies the subset of rows from *srcTable* to add.  *RowList* is a list of row specifiers.
+Each specifier may be a row label, index, or tag and may refer to multiple row (example: "all").
 By default all rows are added.

 *tableName* **column label** *column* ?\ *label*?  ?\ *column* *label* ...?